dliang293/VODiff/README.md

 ## Pretrained Models

-Download the pretrained model, such as [GLIGEN](https://huggingface.co/gligen/gligen-generation-text-box/blob/main/diffusion_pytorch_model.bin), and place it in the `gligen_checkpoints` directory.
+Download the pretrained model, such as [GLIGEN](https://huggingface.co/gligen/gligen-generation-text-box/blob/main/diffusion_pytorch_model.bin), and place it in the `checkpoints` directory.

 ---